arsnavada/pong-Game.com/README.md

 # Pong-Game
-A classic pong game by working cosmo
+A classic pong game by Arsh Navada.